When you arrive

 If you are moving into university accommodation, the Residential Life Team will send you all the information you need about your moving in date and support you to settle in and get to know your neighbours and your new community.
 More information can be found on the accommodation pages.

-The Enrolment Support Centre is set up to assist students (by invitation) who may need help setting up arrangements to start at UEL.
+The virtual Enrolment Support is set up to assist students who may need help setting up arrangements to start at UEL and accessible via UEL Direct pre-enrolment page.

 Staff will be able to help you resolve enrolment, fees, money and, or other support issues you may have.
-During the rest of the year, the Student Hubs at Stratford and Docklands are the usual place to get support.
+During the rest of the year, you can call or email the Student Hub to get support.